-If there are any concerns that a practitioner or volunteer has caused harm (emotional, physical, sexual, neglect) to a child, this represents an allegation against staff and volunteers.
+If there are any concerns that a practitioner or volunteer has caused harm (emotional, physical, sexual, neglect) to a child, this represents an allegation against staff, supply staff and volunteers.

-All allegations against staff and volunteers (ASV) must be reported to the Headteacher / Principal in the first instance.
+All allegations against staff and volunteers must be reported to the Head Teacher in the first instance.
 The person against whom the allegation is made should not be notified at this point.
+The school will conduct basic enquiries before contacting the Local Authority Designated Officer.
+The case manager should discuss any welfare concerns about the children involved or other children in the community or member of staff's family with the DSL who may need to make a referral to children's social services.

-The full procedures for dealing with allegations against staff can be found in Part 4 of Keeping Children Safe in Education 2019, and Part 7 of the London Child Protection Procedures 2017.
+The full procedures for dealing with allegations against staff can be found in Part 4 of Keeping Children Safe in Education 2023, and Part 7 of the London Child Protection Procedures 2017.